A History Remix Using Photos

 - Explain to the students that when they are doing a search they have to use images in the public domain so they are not breaking copyright.

-- Show the students how to do a search in both sites.
+- Show the students how to do a search on both sites.

 - Have the students check and read the captions to make sure the images they find are from that time period.
 Make sure they check that the images can be used in their remix.
 It will state that there are no restrictions on the image.

-- Have the students download and add the pictures as a remix in Fotoflexer.
+- Have the students download and add the pictures as a remix in iPiccy.

 - The students will download the remix as a .jpg and share with the teacher.